Vimal4hckr/c-questionaries/README.md

 Write a C program to enter length in centimeter and convert it into meter and kilometer.
 Write a C program to enter temperature in Celsius and convert it into Fahrenheit.
-Write a C program to enter temperature in Fahrenheit and convert to Celsius Write a C program to convert days into years, weeks and days.
-Write a C program to find power of any number x ^ y.
+Write a C program to enter temperature in Fahrenheit and convert to Celsius Write a C program to find power of any number x ^ y.
 Write a C program to enter any number and calculate its square root.
 Write a C program to enter two angles of a triangle and find the third angle.